Use social media safely

 Protect your brand

 It's important to consider monitoring social comments.
-If you host a forum or encourage blog comments, you may find that some users post inappropriate comments.
-This could include:
+If you post on social media or encourage comments, some users may post inappropriate ones.
+These could include:

 • Inappropriate language - if your customers are likely to be sensitive to certain language, make sure you have a system for monitoring all new posts before they go live.